Help with your Legal Problem

 What legal aid is available?

-A list of organisations is available on the Court's website that may be able to help you with free or low costs legal advice or assistance.
+A list of organisations is available that may be able to help you with free or low costs legal advice or assistance.

 Can the Court refer me for legal assistance?